Digital Media

 - Follow your timeline and produce the media for your project in Animation, Design and Film class.
 You will still attend English and Digital Media classes as usual.

-- Celebratea and share your Zenith Project informally (ungraded) to your similar Production Classmates including Juniors in early May.
+- Celebrate and share your Zenith Project informally (ungraded) to your similar Production Classmates including Juniors in early May.
 So all Film students will watch Film Zenith Presentations.
 All Animation students will watch Animation Zenith Presentations.
 All Design students will watch Design Zenith Presentations.
 Everyone in each Production Class will vote on the top three presentations.
 Then on the last day of presentations, the top 9 presentations will be repeated FOR ALL STUDENTS.

 Digital Media: Project 7 - After Effects